ElisabethKAndersson/Portfolio-project-4/README.md

 ###  Media

-All images come from Sussie Johansson.
+All images have been required from Sussie Johansson.